Adsorption-induced surface normal relaxation of a solid adsorbent: Statement of the problem and general relations

-The adsorption isotherm $\theta(\ell)$ has a hysteresis for $g > 4$ \cite{ref.Us_12}.
-An example of such an adsorption isotherm is shown in Fig.~1.
-In this figure and Fig.~5, parts of curves of the surface coverage $\theta(\ell)$ corresponding to stable and unstable stationary solutions are shown by solid and broken lines, respectively.
-In view of (16), the curves in Figs.~1 and 5 also describe the displacement $\xi(\ell)$ of the adsorbent surface from its nonperturbed equilibrium position with concentration $\ell$.\looseness=-1
+For $g > 4$, the adsorption isotherm $\theta(\ell)$ has a hysteresis \cite{Us12}.
+An example of such an adsorption isotherm is shown in figure~\ref{pfig1}.
+In this figure and in figure~\ref{pfig5}, parts of curves of the surface coverage $\theta(\ell)$ corresponding to stable and unstable stationary solutions are shown by solid and broken lines, respectively.
+In view of (\ref{16}), the curves in figures~\ref{pfig1} and \ref{pfig5} also describe the displacement $\xi(\ell)$ of the adsorbent surface from its nonperturbed equilibrium position $\xi = 0$ with concentration $\ell$, i.e., the adsorption-induced surface normal relaxation of a solid adsorbent.

-The surface coverage $\theta$ increases with the concentration $\ell$ along the lower stable branch of the isotherm ending at the bifurcation concentration $\ell = \ell^b_2$ (here, $\ell^b_1 \approx 0.0063$ and $\ell^b_2 \approx 0.053$); furthermore, the increment of $\theta$ depends both on an increase in the gas concentration and on a variation in desorption properties of the adsorbent surface caused by the adsorbent deformation.
-The jump of $\theta$ to the upper stable branch of the isotherm at $\ell = \ell^b_2$ is caused exclusively by a change in desorption properties of the adsorbent.
-For convenience, transitions between stable branches of $\theta(\ell)$ are shown in Fig.~1 by light vertical straight lines with arrows indicating the direction of transition.
+The surface coverage $\theta$ increases with the concentration $\ell$ along the lower stable branch of the isotherm ending at the bifurcation concentration $\ell = \ell^\textrm{b}_2$ (here, $\ell^\textrm{b}_1 \approx 0.0063$ and $\ell^\textrm{b}_2 \approx 0.053$); furthermore, the increment of $\theta$ depends both on an increase in the gas concentration and on a variation in desorption properties of the adsorbent surface caused by the adsorbent deformation.
+The jump of $\theta$ to the upper stable branch of the isotherm at $\ell = \ell^\textrm{b}_2$ is caused exclusively by a change in desorption properties of the adsorbent.
+For convenience, transitions between stable branches of $\theta(\ell)$ are shown in figure~\ref{pfig1} by light vertical straight lines with arrows indicating the direction of transition.
 Arrows under and above stable branches of $\theta(\ell)$ show the direction of variation in $\ell$.
-For $\ell > \ell^b_2,$ the surface coverage $\theta$ varies with $\ell$ along the upper stable branch. \looseness=-2
+For $\ell > \ell^\textrm{b}_2\,$, the surface coverage $\theta$ varies with $\ell$ along the upper stable branch.

-The transition of $\theta$ from the lower stable branch to the upper one at the bifurcation concentration $\ell^b_2$ is accompanied by a step increase in the activation energy for desorption, which hampers desorption of adparticles from the surface.
-As a result, as the concentration $\ell$ decreases from a value greater than $\ell^b_2$, the reverse transition of $\theta$ from the upper stable branch to the lower one occurs at the lower bifurcation concentration $\ell^b_1 < \ell^b_2$\, at which the upper stable branch ends. \looseness=-2
+The transition of $\theta$ from the lower stable branch to the upper one at the bifurcation concentration $\ell^\textrm{b}_2$ is accompanied by a step increase in the activation energy for desorption, which hampers the desorption of adparticles from the surface.
+As a result, as the concentration $\ell$ decreases from a value greater than $\ell^\textrm{b}_2$, the reverse transition of $\theta$ from the upper stable branch to the lower one occurs at the lower bifurcation concentration $\ell^\textrm{b}_1 < \ell^\textrm{b}_2$\, at which the upper stable branch ends.